Another of our core values, care and respect, forms the basis of

 The knowledge and experience we have gained through our workplace health programmes are used to support health initiatives in our community outreach programmes, as well as informing our investments and activities aimed at promoting healthcare in developing countries more broadly

-The Occupational Health Way provides a simple set of global standards for managing occupational health risks.
+The Anglo American Occupational Health Way provides a simple set of global standards for managing occupational health risks.
 It is underpinned by three guiding principles: that all occupational illnesses are preventable; that we will learn by monitoring exposure and surveillance of disease incidence in order to prevent further harm; and that we apply common, simple and non-negotiable standards throughout the Group.